 Testing and Performance

 Performance overhead from an adapter is minimal — typically one extra function call — and is negligible compared with network I/O or database queries.
 For most web applications, the maintenance and decoupling benefits far outweigh the tiny cost.
+JavaScript remains the most-used language in the Stack Overflow Developer Survey, highlighting how often developers face integration work that adapters solve4.

 Q: What problem does the Adapter pattern solve?